On the conformal walk dimension: Quasisymmetric uniformization for symmetric diffusions: Metric and measure via hyperbolic filling

-We summarize the properties of the hyperbolic filling $\sS_d$ and its boundary $\partial \sS_d$ as follows: \begin{prop}(\cite[Proposition 2.1]{BP}) Let $(X,d)$ denote a compact, doubling, uniformly perfect metric space.
+We summarize the properties of the hyperbolic filling $\sS_d$ and its boundary $\partial \sS_d$ as follows: \begin{proposition}[{\cite[Proposition 2.1]{BP}}] Let $(X,d)$ denote a compact, doubling, uniformly perfect metric space.
 Let $\sS_d$ denote a hyperbolic filling with vertical parameter $a>1$, and horizontal parameter $\lambda \ge 3$.
-Then $\sS_d$ is almost geodesic, Gromov hyperbolic space.
+Then $\sS_d$ is almost geodesic Gromov hyperbolic space.
 The map $p:X \to \partial \sS_d$ is a homeomorphism between $X$ and $\partial \sS_d$.
 If we choose the base point $w \in \sS_d$ as the unique vertex in $\sS_0$, then there exists $K>1$ such that

-for all $x,y \in X$. \end{prop} By the above proposition we can recover the metric space $(X,d)$ from its hyperbolic filling $\sS_d$ with horizontal parameter $\lambda$ and vertical parameter $a$ (up to bi-Lipschitz equivalence) as the boundary $\partial \sS_d$ equipped with a visual metric with base point $w$ and visual parameter $a$.
+for all $x,y \in X$. \end{proposition} By the above proposition we can recover the metric space $(X,d)$ from its hyperbolic filling $\sS_d$ with horizontal parameter $\lambda$ and vertical parameter $a$ (up to bi-Lipschitz equivalence) as the boundary $\partial \sS_d$ equipped with a visual metric with base point $w$ and visual parameter $a$.
+There is a minor gap in \cite{BP} as pointed out in \cite[Section 4]{BoSa} and \cite{BBS}.
+We remark that the horizontal parameter $\lambda$ was chosen to be $1$ in \cite{BP}.
+If $\lambda=1$, then the hyperbolic filling need not be Gromov hyperbolic \cite[Example 8.8]{BBS}.
+As pointed out in \cite{BoSa}, if $\lambda>1$ such problems do not arise.

 For technical reasons following \cite[(2.8)]{Car13}, we will often assume that

 where $K_P$ is such that $(X,d)$ is $K_P$-uniformly perfect.